NathanSmallcalder/frameworks_and_languages_module/technical_report.md

     })
 ```

-Routing enables the user to separate and utilize HTTP requests to provide different functionality per request, providing the ability to separate web traffic and provide multi-functionality to a request method.
+Routing enables the user to separate and utilize HTTP requests to provide different functionality per request,separating web traffic and providing multi-functionality to a request method. ????
 Middleware functions are typically embedded to one or more route handlers, executing when a HTTP request is received by the API.

 References
 https://expressjs.com/en/guide/routing.html